grand-stack/fullstack-graphql-workshop/2_GRANDstack/README.md

 ## `create-grandstack-app`

 The `create-grandstack-app` CLI can be used to create and configure a new GRANDstack application.
-The skeleton application is a business reviews application
+The skeleton application is a business reviews application.

 ![create-grandstack-app CLI](img/create-grandstack-app.gif)